Military cooperative: Poland

 The first military cooperatives in Poland appeared in the aftermath of World War I in 1918.
 The Polish military started to regulate those institutions shortly afterwards when in November 1920, General Leon Berbecki issued an order defining a typical statue of a military cooperative.
 A month later, General Edward Śmigły-Rydz gave an order to his subordinate units to create military cooperatives, which contributed to a significant increase in this type of activity in the recently recreated Polish Army.
 In 1922 rules for military cooperatives were codified by the Polish Ministry of the Interior.
 Initially, Polish military cooperatives had multiple functions, with some specializing in financial aids, others in activities like house construction or publishing.
 After a few years, however, virtually all remaining cooperatives focused on food distribution and supply.

 By 1928, there were about 300 such institutions in the Polish Army, many of them grouped under the Audit Union of Military Cooperatives (Związek Rewizyjny Spółdzielni Wojskowych).
 In 1936 there were about 240 remaining cooperatives in the Audit Union.
 Some Polish military cooperatives issued their own coinage, which is now considered a numismatic and militaria collectible.

 After World War II, in the late 1940s, some military cooperatives were recreated in the People's Republic of Poland.

 Thailand

 Military cooperatives have been described as existing in Thailand in 2017.

+Turkey

+Oypa was in operation between 1963 and 2002.